honestyan/go-fiber-boilerplate/README.md

 ## Notes

-- `Success` Handler for successful requests
+- `Success` Handler for successful requests.

-- `BuildError` Handler for build errors
+- `BuildError` Handler for build errors.

-- Start new PGX trx from `controllers` only
+- Start new PGX trx from `controllers` only to ensure proper transaction handling.

-- `/api/v1` is the base path for all routes except `/` for health check
+- `/api/v1` is the base path for all routes except `/` for health check.

-- `/models` can live as a separate repo and can be imported as a git submodule
+- `/models` consider keeping this in a separate repository and importing it as a Git submodule for better modularity.

-- To run the sample product API implementation, create a table called `products` using the following query:
+- To set up the sample product and user API implementation, create the `products` and `users` table with the following SQL script:

 ```sql
 DO $$